tonysun83/couchdb/share/doc/src/replication/protocol.rst

     A special Document that holds Replication history between Source and Target.

 Replication ID:
-    An unique value that unambiguously identifies the Replication Log.
+    A unique value that unambiguously identifies the Replication Log.

 Replication Protocol Algorithm